 That said, the NSW (USD$3100, £2,370, €2,800) is in the same price range as the new ENVE SES 3.4, its perennial performance competitor.
 It is more expensive than the other all-around wheels in this review but it also performs better.
-(I’ve not reviewed the new ENVE yet).

 These wheels handle remarkably well, providing you precise cornering at all speeds and a “glued to the ground” feel of total confidence.

 Nate described being figuratively blown away by how well the 303 NSW’s crosswind performance prevented him from being literally being blown away.
-These 46mm deep rims seem to have the cross-section of 25mm alloys, when you can feel the wind pushing your body sideways, but feel nothing torquing your handlebars.
+These 46mm deep rims seem to have the cross-section of 25mm alloys when you can feel the wind pushing your body sideways, but feel nothing torquing your handlebars.
 You get the sensation that your wheels are actually compensating for the wind and keeping your line straight.

 The NSW line brings dry braking on par with alloy wheels and wet braking close to it.
 While the Firecrest braking is very good indeed, these are clearly a step forward and give you no shelter under the “alloy braking is better” excuse some use to pass on carbon wheels.

-What I probably liked most among all the things I liked about these wheels is the way they roll, respond and climb.
+What I probably liked most of all the things I liked about these wheels is the way they roll, respond and climb.
 Riding a lot of different wheelsets and a lot of distance over varying terrain during the year, I’ve gotten quite attuned to these three, often related factors.

 These 303 NSWs roll very smoothly and give you the sensation that they aren’t holding you back when you freewheel.
 Likewise, they feel like they maintain their speed when you ease off the cranks better than other mid-depth wheels.
 As I often find myself working to hold on to the group I’m riding with, this saves me a bit of energy I can use when the group starts to turn the screws or when the road turns uphill.